Eurofighter Typhoon variants: Tranche 4

-Tranche 4 is a multirole combat aircraft with latest CAPTOR E AESA radar.
+Tranche 4 is equipped with CAPTOR E AESA radar, improved avionics for weapon compatibility.
 According to Dirk Hoke, CEO Airbus Defence and Space, "The new Tranche 4 Eurofighter is currently the most modern European-built combat aircraft with a service life well beyond 2060."
-Germany ordered thirty single-seater and eight twin-seater Tranche 4 Eurofighters in late 2020 with cost of €5.4 billion.
-The latest order from Germany secures production of Eurofighter Typhoon until 2030.
 As part of German Eurofighter Typhoon contract, Hensoldt will produce AESA radar for Luftwaffe Eurofighter.

-Spain ordered 20 Tranche 4 in June 2022 and the upgrading of its existing Tranche 3 aircraft to the new standard.
+Germany ordered thirty single-seater and eight twin-seater Tranche 4 Eurofighters in late 2020 with cost of €5.4 billion under the Quadriga contract.
+15 of these are to be delivered as Eurofighter EK Step 1.
+Spain ordered 20 Tranche 4 in June 2022 under the Halcón I and another 25 as part of Halcón II in 2024.
+Italy ordered up to 24 Tranche 4 Eurofighters in 2024.
+Türkiye ordered 20 with an option for another 20 in 2025.
+The German and Spanish Tranche 4 are to be delivered with the ECRS Mk1, the Italian Eurofighters are to be delivered with the ECRS Mk0.